coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 For Selinger's algorithm, it turns out we also need to work in other rings, like the cyclomatic integers of degree 8, the quadratic integers of $\sqrt{2}$, and about a half-dozen others.

 How do we implement these mathematical objects in a program?
-At least in principle, Common Lisp would have no trouble representing elements of any of these rings; just define some new classes, perhaps some new methods like `ring+` and `ring*`, and you're off to the races.
+At least in principle, Common Lisp would have no trouble representing elements of any of these rings; just define some new classes, perhaps some new generic functions like `ring+` and `ring*`, and you're off to the races.

 The trouble is that it's cumbersome.
 In Lisp, first, there's no way to integrate with the existing numerical operators; there is no way to "overload" the standard operator `cl:+` to work with different rings.
 Second, as explained in a previous blog post, there's no way to uniformly treat additive and multiplicative identity in a convenient fashion.
 Third, it gets very messy, with lots of casts, upconversions, downconversions, etc. It's very difficult to build a _new_ numerical tower atop of or aside Common Lisp's existing one.
 Common Lisp's multiple-dispatch mechanism at least eases the pain a bit.